 We investigate the fundamental properties of thin organic layers under ultrahigh vacuum conditions.
 We focus especially on doped layers, on interfaces and self-assembled monolayers (SAMs).

-For our experimental investigations at InnovationLab, we use primarily in situ Fourier-transform infrared spectroscopy.
+For our experimental investigations at InnovationLab, we primarily use in situ Fourier-transform infrared spectroscopy.
 For further investigations, we also have an infrared ellipsometer that is located at the KIP.
 In the section methods, you can find more details about our experimental setups.
 Our homepage gives you further information about our ongoing research and our team at the InnovationLab.
 For further questions about our research just contact us personally.

 Internal interfaces and phase boundaries play an important role in electronic devices.
 This holds especially for organic electronics due to a large number of organic and inorganic layers in such devices.
-Very often complicated layer structures with a wide variety of different materials are used to optimize device performances.
+Frequently, complicated layer structures with a wide variety of different materials are used to optimize device performances.
 The electronic and morphologic properties of these materials have to be matched up precisely demanding a detailed understanding of the underlying mechanisms at interfaces.

 Furthermore, numerous types of mixed layers are applied in different functions in organic electronic devices, e.g. doped transport- and emission-layers in organic light-emitting diodes and bulk-hetero-junctions in organic photovoltaic.
-In these mixed systems, a fundamental understanding of the interactions that affect the morphology and electronic properties is of great importance.
+In those mixed systems, a fundamental understanding of the interactions that affect the morphology and electronic properties is of great importance.

-Interfaces of organic semiconductors
+Interfaces of Organic Semiconductors

 The controlled specific modification of the electronic and morphological properties of interfaces using self-assembled monolayers and polyelectrolytes represents the overall goal of the interdisciplinary research network.

-Doping of organic semiconductors
+Doping of Organic Semiconductors